Part one in an ongoing series.

-In recent years, Siddiqui said, Nigeria has become increasingly chaotic because of the terrorist group Boko Haram, which is seeking to establish Sharia law there.
-It kills indiscriminately, and kidnaps girls to force them into sexual slavery in “rape camps.”
+In recent years, Siddiqui said, Nigeria has become increasingly chaotic because of the terrorist group Boko Haram, which is seeking to establish an Islamic state there ruled by Sharia law, requiring headcoverings for women, fasting and daily prayers.
+The group kills indiscriminately, and kidnaps girls to force them into sexual slavery in “rape camps.”

 Siddiqui, who is Muslim, lived through riots in which he saw men, women and children hacked to death with machetes, their bodies left burning on the roadside.
 Still, he and his wife said they loved Nigeria.
 They were prosperous.
 They owned two thriving Indian restaurants in a country that is mad about Indian food.
 They had not intended to emigrate.

 The tipping point, when they decided to take their chances on a jet plane and leave for America, came on Jan.
 20, 2012.
 That day, armed Boko Haram militants stormed police stations and freed prisoners, shot pedestrians on the street and set off powerful bombs in Kano State, a region of northwest Nigeria with a population of nearly 9.4 million.
 Three bombs blew up less than 600 feet from the Siddiquis’ restaurant, Spice Foods, in Kano, the capital.

 “It was terrible,” Siddiqui said.
 “It was terrifying.”